 With more shrines than skyscrapers, Japan’s ancient capital is the idyllic traditional city.
 But when the heat rolls in, these cooling summer day trips from Kyoto will tempt you to leave it all behind.

-If you’ve based yourself in Kyoto for a few days longer than you need to see the sights, a day trip can breathe fresh air into your city stay, especially in the summer heat.
+If you’ve based yourself in Kyoto for a few days longer than needed to see all its sights, a day trip can breathe fresh air into your city stay, especially in the summer heat.
 There are plenty of spots to escape to, with mountain hikes, beaches and canal towns to explore.
 While there are famous options which take a little more travel time (like Mount Koya or Miyajima, for example), there are some great spots closer by too.

 1. Amanohashidate: A bridge to heaven

 Pretty much the ideal summer getaway, Amanohashidate is a land bridge stretching across the Miyazu Bay.
 With sandy beaches, hidden shrines and a mini theme park, it’s no wonder this is one of the top summer destinations in Kansai.

 Considered one of Japan’s “three most beautiful sights”, it is undeniably beautiful, and apparently resembles a bridge to heaven—if viewed with your head between your legs.
-You can make a wish at Nariaji Temple, relax on the beach and even rent a bicycle to explore the pine-covered sand bar.
-The small fishing village of Ine is accessible by bus (one hour, ¥400) and offers a chance to see the unusual funaya houses (boat homes) perched on the bay.
+You can make a wish at Nariaiji Temple, relax on the beach, and even rent a bicycle to explore the pine-covered sand bar.
+Further on, the small fishing village of Ine is accessible by bus (one hour, ¥400) and offers a chance to see the unusual funaya houses (boat homes) perched on the bay.

-Access: Catch the Hashidate Limited Express from Kyoto Station, which costs ¥3,880 (if you select unreserved seat fee) and takes just over two hours.
-Alternatively you can catch the Tankai Kaisoku bus, which runs three-four times a day, costs ¥2,800 and takes two hours and 20 minutes.
+Train: Catch the Hashidate Limited Express from Kyoto Station to Amanohashidate.
+It costs ¥4,790 (if you select unreserved seat fee) and takes just over 2 hours (the fastest option).

-2. Hikes on Mount Hiei to see Enryakuji
+2. Hikes on Mt.
+Hiei to see Enryakuji